BrandonVA/README-Generator/README.md

 ## Contributing

-Contributions are always welcome if you want to add some features Email me or contact me on github
+Contributions are always welcome if you want to add some features Email me or contact me on github.

 -Contact me by email: codebva@gmail.com <br>
 -Contact me by github: [BrandonVA](https://github.com/BrandonVA)

 ## Tests
-undefined
+run npm test